 - Use technology.
-Invite them to talk into a tape recorder about what they observe.
+Invite them to talk about what they observe and record their voice.
 Later, write down their comments.
-Help them take pictures using digital or instant cameras.
+Help them take photos.

 - Talk about ways to share observations with friends and family.
 Help them create displays of their drawings, notes, photos, models, and graphs for others to see.